 Laguna Beach is a little piece of paradise in Orange County, California.
 It has been the setting of such popular shows as Laguna Beach on MTV and Real Housewives of Orange County.
-It is no wonder, with its gorgeous coastal landscapes; absolutely breathtaking.
+It is no wonder, with its gorgeous coastal landscapes it is absolutely breathtaking.
 Many people think of Laguna Beach as this pretentious bubble of wealth, but Laguna Beach is much richer than this swallow perspective.
 Laguna Beach has culture, with art galleries around every corner.
 There are endless options for fantastic dining; a real foodie heaven.
 Natural lovers will love the miles of untouched coastline, hiking trails and tide pools to explore.
-In so many words, Laguna Beach has a little something for everyone to love.
+In so many words, it is a great place to take the family and has a little something for everyone to love.
+That’s why I’m going to show you all the beachy fun things there are to do in Laguna Beach with kids.
 What more?
 Read on.

 Keep the Cost in Check:

 Laguna Beach has a reputation for being expensive, but it is actually quite easy to have a reasonable experience.
 First of all, the beach is free.
 No one will charge you to plant you bum on the sand and have fun with the family.
 Secondly, most of the restaurants offer a happy hour, which is a great way to enjoy small plates and discounted cocktails.
 Plus, there are plenty of inexpensive dining options to choose from.
 Third, on the weekends the beach trolley is free!
 Hop on the blue trolley and take it around the city.

 Drop Your Bags:

 Laguna Beach is a resort town, so finding a place to stay is easy peasy.
 Trip and you will land on a hotel.
 No matter your budget, no matter your requirements, you will find a spot to rest your pretty head.